richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 We want the IESG to be staffed with the best possible people with the appropriate technical and management skills.
-In order to achieve this, the job must be achievable, rewarding, and not an insuferable strain on the ADs.
-But the high workload and constnt stress mean that this is not always possible.
+In order to achieve this, the job must be achievable, rewarding, and not an insufferable strain on the ADs.
+But the high workload and constant stress mean that this is not always possible.

 At the same time, the ADs must be funded, and this is usually by their employers.
 But, although some companies consider funding an AD as "paying the Internet tax," the companies are being asked to release the time of one of their key engineers for no or little direct return.
-At the least, they hope that some of their employees's time will be available for work within the company; that is, that the AD job will not be a full time job.
+At the least, they hope that some of their employee's time will be available for work within the company; that is, that the AD job will not be a full time job.
 Furthermore, as it is often claimed that an AD does not become fully effective until their second term, the role implies a commitment from